dev-xo/remix-saas/README.md

 ## Getting Started

-The following section will be splitted into three threads: **Live Demo**, **Development** and **Production**.
+The following section will be splitted into three quick threads: **Live Demo**, **Development** and **Production**.

 ### Live Demo

-Template's Demo has been developed to be really simple to test, being able to show all its provided features.
-Here is a basic workflow you can follow to test it:
+Template's Demo has been built to be really simple to test, being able to show all its provided features.
+Here is a basic workflow we can follow to test it:

 1. Log in with your preferred Social Authenticator.
 2. Select a Subscription Plan.
 3. Fill Stripe Checkout inputs with default development values. _(Check Notes)_
 4. You should be redirected back to the app with selected Stripe Plan already set.

 > Notes: Stripe test mode uses the following number: `4242` as valid values for Card Information.
-Type it on each available input to successfully complete Checkout step.
+Type it as much times as you can on each available input to successfully complete Checkout step.

 ### Development